 Great Plains Conservation is changing the way we experience Africa.
 Founded in 2006 as a first-of-its-kind conservation tourism company, Great Plains has fine-tuned the successful business-conservation model combining low-impact, high-dollar tourism experiences with strategic, sustainable, and impact-oriented conservation.
-Holding true to its original charter, none of the shareholders take a profit from the success of the company, rather it is reinvested in its conservation footprint.
+Holding true to its original charter, its shareholders do not take dividends but rather reinvest the profits into Great Plains’ conservation footprint.

-As a hybrid organization, with both commercial and charitable sides, Great Plains Conservation demonstrates the significant resource capital in high-net worth travelers to make an impact on conservation, leaving lasting legacies.
-Its conservation initiatives span a wide range from relocating more than 100 rhino from areas of intense poaching, to expanding wildlife corridors for lion and elephant, to supporting cultural adaptations of conservation practices, and distributing solar lanterns to communities without access to electricity.
-Through all of its efforts Great Plains Conservation and its Foundation operate with the same ethos: humans need wild places.
+As a hybrid organization, with both commercial and charitable sides, Great Plains Conservation demonstrates the significant impact responsible tourism and individual travelers have on conservation; leaving lasting legacies for generations to come.
+Great Plains Conservation and its Foundation’s initiatives span a wide range from relocating more than 100 rhino from areas of intense poaching, to expanding wildlife corridors for lion and elephant, to supporting cultural adaptations of conservation practices, and distributing solar lanterns to communities without access to electricity.
+Through all of its efforts Great Plains operates with the same ethos: humans need wild places.
 They need them to renew their souls, to remind us of what we are, and who we want to be.

 Join the Director of the Great Plains Conservation Foundation, Anna Rathmann, as she shares examples of the legacy socially-conscience and conservation-oriented travelers are having on Africa through Great Plains Conservation.

 Please note that no refunds will be issued.

 Director, Great Plains Foundation